Disaggregate: Income level

 Why it matters

 Disaggregating data by income level is important for identifying disparities caused by economic inequality and unequal access to certain supports.
 For example, in 2017, the national adjusted cohort graduation rate (ACGR) for economically disadvantaged students was 78 percent, compared to the overall ACGR of 85 percent.
-In addition, students who graduate from low-income high schools are more likely to leave college after the first year than those from higher income high schools.
+In addition, students who graduate from high schools in low income areas are more likely to leave college after the first year than those from higher income high schools.
 One study showed that just 14 percent of students classified as low socioeconomic status (SES) earned a bachelor’s degree or higher within eight years of high school completion, compared to 29 percent of middle-SES students and 60 percent of high-SES students.
 Measuring outcomes for students from low-income households is required for accountability in grades K–12 under the Every Student Succeeds Act (ESSA), and the Integrated Postsecondary Education Data System (IPEDS) collects and reports postsecondary enrollment and completion by Pell Grant status, as well as net price by income level.

 What to know about measurement